badeggg/mock-api/README.md

 The map file is optional.
 If this map file does not exist, contents in './response' will be sent to client.
 Lines starting with '#' will be ignored, any content after '#' will also be ignored.
-Each line is a map rule, each map rule is space-separated.
+Each line is a map rule, elements in map rule are space-separated.
 Check [config file common convention](#config-file-common-convention).
 'Mock-api' will try to find a matching rule from the first line to the end line.
 A found matching rule will block any further search.
 If no matching rule is found, the default response file